Yandex Cloud

 As soon as you run the upgrade, the cluster status will change to Updating.
 Wait for the operation to complete and then check the cluster version.

-If you do not have the Yandex Cloud (CLI) command line interface yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To update the MySQL® version:
+To upgrade a MySQL® version:

 yc managed-mysql cluster list